-- The core courses eFinance [26454] is compulsory.
-In addition, students have to choose further elective courses from the list below so that the number of credits equals or exceeds 10. - The practical seminar [26478] is a supplement to the course seminar Information Engineering and Management [SemIW] and it can only be chosen in conjunction with this course. - · At most one seminar can be considered in this module. - Following §17, 3 of the examination regulation for Information Engineering and Management, a seminar of this module or of the other BA/OR/EC module has to be chosen and completed.
+- The core courses eFinance [2540454] is compulsory and must be examined.
+In addition, students have to choose further elective courses from the list below so that the number of credits equals or exceeds 10. - The practical seminar [2540478] is a supplement to the course seminar Information Engineering and Management [SemIW] and it can only be chosen in conjunction with this course. - · At most one seminar can be considered in this module. - Following §17, 3 of the examination regulation for Information Engineering and Management, a seminar of this module or of the other BA/OR/EC module has to be chosen and completed.